colinchong/pmreadme/readme.md

 * PPS Interaction Style: Expresser/Analyzer

 **Reporting to me**
 * We’re partners.
 We have open, honest discussions.
-We should offer [Radical Candor](https://www.radicalcandor.com/our-approach/).
+We should offer each other [Radical Candor](https://www.radicalcandor.com/our-approach/).
+* Think of me as an investor and yourself as an entrepeneur.
+We align on creating value.
+I support and enable you.
+You own your business.
-* You don’t need to always have the answers - we can create value together.
+* You don’t need to always have the answers - let's collaborate and explore together.
+We share in outcomes.
 * 1:1’s.
 We’ll meet weekly at first and adjust the cadence as appropriate after a few months.
 The primary purpose of these sessions will be on professional development, bi-directional feedback, and reviewing performance.
 Updates on tactical activities can wait.
 Tell me concerns as they come.
 Escalate impediments ASAP.
 > Come prepared to our 1:1s with information about your priorities and any topics you'd like to discuss.
 It can be useful to track these in a shared doc to ensure the time is well spent on the most important items.